 Understand legislation relating to slips and trips.

-Know what can be done to prevent slips and tips.
+Know what can be done to prevent slips and trips.

 Understand risk assessments and their role in preventing and minimising the risk of slips and trips.